luapower/luapower.github.io/building.md

 ## Building on Windows 32bit for Windows 32bit

 Use `build-mingw32.sh`.
 These scripts assume that both MSys and MinGW bin dirs (in this order) are in your PATH.

-Here's the exact list of MinGW packages used to build the current luapower stack:
+Below is the exact list of MinGW packages used to build the current luapower stack:

 ----
 [binutils-2.23.1-1-mingw32-bin](http://sourceforge.net/projects/mingw/files/MinGW/Base/binutils/binutils-2.23.1/binutils-2.23.1-1-mingw32-bin.tar.lzma)